microsoft/r-server-loan-chargeoff/_includes/step2.md

 <div class="hdi">The steps described below each create a function to perform their task.
 The individual steps are described in more detail below.
 The following scripts are then used to execute the steps.
 <ul><li>
-<strong>campaign_main.R</strong> is used to define the data and directories and then run all of the steps to process data, perform feature engineering, training, and scoring.
+<strong>loanchargeoff_main.R</strong> is used to define the data and directories and then run all of the steps to process data, perform feature engineering, training, and scoring.
 <p></p>
-The default input for this script uses 100,000 leads for training models, and will split this into train and test data.
-After running this script you will see data files in the <strong>/Campaign/dev/temp</strong> directory on your storage account.
-Models are stored in the <strong>/Campaign/dev/model</strong> directory on your storage account.
-The Hive table <code>recommendations</code> contains the 100,000 records with recommendations (<code>recommended_day</code>, <code>recommended_time</code> and <code>recommended_channel</code>) created from the best model.
+The default input for this script uses 100,000 loans for training models, and will split this into train and test data.
+After running this script you will see data files in the <strong>/LoanChargeOff/dev/temp</strong> directory on your storage account.
+Models are stored in the <strong>/LoanChargeOff/dev/model</strong> directory on your storage account.
+The Hive table <code>loanchargeoff_predictions</code> contains the 100,000 records with predictions (<code>Score</code>, <code>Probability</code>) created from the best model.
 </li>
 <li>
 <strong>Copy_Dev2Prod.R</strong> copies the model information from the <strong>dev</strong> folder to the <strong>prod</strong> folder to be used for production.
-This script must be executed once after <strong>campaign_main.R</strong> completes, before running <strong>campaign_scoring.R</strong>.
+This script must be executed once after <strong>loanchargeoff_main.R</strong> completes, before running <strong>loanchargeoff_scoring.R</strong>.
 It can then be used again as desired to update the production model.
 <p></p>
-After running this script models created during <strong>campaign_main.R</strong> are copied into the <strong>/var/RevoShare/sshuser/Campaign/prod/model</strong> directory.
+After running this script models created during <strong>loanchargeoff_main.R</strong> are copied into the <strong>/var/RevoShare/<user>/LoanChargeOff/prod/model</strong> directory.
 </li>
 <li>
-<strong>campaign_scoring.R</strong> uses the previously trained model and invokes the steps to process data, perform feature engineering and scoring.
-Use this script after first executing <strong>campaign_main.R</strong> and <strong>Copy_Dev2Prod.R</strong>.
+<strong>loanchargeoff_scoring.R</strong> uses the previously trained model and invokes the steps to process data, perform feature engineering and scoring.
+Use this script after first executing <strong>loanchargeoff_main.R</strong> and <strong>Copy_Dev2Prod.R</strong>.
 <p></p>
-The input to this script defaults to 30,000 leads to be scored with the model in the <strong>prod</strong> directory.
-After running this script the Hive table <code>recommendations</code> now contains the recommended values for these 30,000 leads.
+The input to this script defaults to 10,000 loans to be scored with the model in the <strong>prod</strong> directory.
+After running this script the Hive table <code>loanchargeoff_predictions</code> now contains the predictions.
 </li></ul>
 </div>